Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 #00d26a, #ffc83d, and #d67d00 have been applied as accent colors to buttons, borders, focus, and hover effects to make the intended objects stand out from the background and make the interface more interactive and engaging for the user.

-Finally, rgb(79, 79, 91) has been used to add shadow and dimension to the game control buttons, as well as the yes and no buttons for handling the exit game scenario, enhancing the visibility of these elements.
+Finally, rgb(79, 79, 91) has been used to add shadow and dimension to the game control buttons, as well as the YES/NO buttons for handling the exit game scenario, enhancing the visibility of these elements.

 ![The Rock, Scissors, Paper, Lizard, Spock, Colour Scheme](assets/images/color-scheme.png)